Supporting Wellness for Those Living with Restless Leg Syndrome: The Gut Connection

 Support Gut Barrier Function

-Given the connection between gut permeability, inflammation, and systemic effects, supporting gut barrier integrity may be valuable.
+Given the connection between gut permeability, inflammation, and systemic effects, supporting gut barrier integrity, opens in a new tab may be valuable.
 Some people choose to support gut barrier function with nutrients like L-glutamine and zinc carnosine, which have been studied for their role in maintaining intestinal tissue health.

 Manage Stress